 As you might expect, the scholars were not able to find the secret to immortality.
 However, they did advise the Emperor to start drinking a strange liquid called mercury!
 How do you think this turned out for the Emperor?

 The mercury made the Emperor feel sick and weak.
-This is when Qin Shi Huang realized that he will never become immortal and that he needs to ensure his place in heaven so he decided that he was going to build the biggest and most incredible tomb ever made.
+This is when Qin Shi Huang realized that he will never become immortal and that he needs to ensure his place in heaven.
+It was then when he decided that he was going to build the biggest and most incredible tomb ever made.
 Check it out in the next photos.

 Historians are saying that the Emperor dreamed of a massive tomb where he could spend the afterlife.
 The tomb was going to be filled with guards, concubines and all other things that Qin Shi Huang might need in the afterlife.
 Can you guess how many people worked on this necropolis?

 The amazing thing about this terracotta army is that it’s rich in detail.
 Every soldier has a different face and this leads historians to believe that they were based on real people.
 One armored general from the army can now be found displayed in the British Museum.
 Isn’t this amazing?